Financial Aid 101

 Some scholarships or grants can be for a small amount that may help you pay for your books or research supplies, but others can cover the entire cost of your education.
 That means tuition, room and board, and the extras.
 Which is a very good thing.
 Who knew parking passes could be so expensive?

 Louisiana residents who need financial aid to cover the cost of attending college can apply for this grant.
 The award amounts vary, and there are income-based eligibility requirements, but awards can go as high as $3,000 a year.
-To qualify, a student enrolled in an eligible Louisiana institution on at least a half-time basis.
+To qualify, a student must be enrolled in an eligible Louisiana institution on at least a half-time basis.

 Louisiana high school students who are enrolled as first-time freshmen by the first semester following their one-year anniversary of high school graduation may be eligible for this award.
 Minimum GPA and standardized test scores must be met in order to be eligible to receive funding.
 The award amount dovetails with the weighted average award amount that was set for public colleges and universities.